-Pinterest is one of the largest social media networks with over 300 million active users, 291 million registered users, and over 200 billion pins saved!
+Pinterest is one of the largest social media networks with over 400 million active users, and over 240 billion pins saved!
 Consequently, everyone wants a piece of the proverbial Pinterest Pie and why wouldn’t you because Pinterest is an amazing tool to expand your blog and business’s reach.
 Linking your blog and confirming it on Pinterest is one of the first steps to take when you want to make the most of your Pinterest experience, however many Blogger users are having issues when it comes to confirming their site.
 This post aims to show you how to verify your Blogger Blog on Pinterest.

 Firstly, let’s walk you through the process step-by-step.

 First, back up your blog.
 How do you do this, may you ask?
 Well, in Blogger you don’t need a plugin to do this for you, it comes with a nifty little back up featured already built in for you.
 Thanks, Google!

 - Login to Blogger using your Google account name and password

 - On your dashboard, you will see a list of your blogs.
 Click the one you want to link to Pinterest.

 - In the top right hand corner there is a gear icon and a button that says Backup/Restore.
 Click this button.

 - Click the orange button that says download full template.